All Products

 //set db user

-props.setProperty("user", "******");// The AccessKey ID of the current account.
-We recommend that you configure an environment variable and obtain the AccessKey ID from the environment variable to reduce the data leak risk.
+props.setProperty("user", "******");// AccessKey ID of your current account.
+We recommend using environment variables to reduce the risk of password exposure.

 //set db password